 On the outside, you’re a busy overachiever.
 You seem put-together, motivated, proactive, friendly…but inside? …well, it’s messy.

-It may be because you’re not addressing the root of your anxiety.
+It may be because you’re not addressing the root of your high-functioning anxiety.

-When your anxiety becomes persistent and things frequently feel like they’re about to spiral, it may be time to look at what could be going on through the process of therapy.
+Overall, you may be put-together, but when your anxiety becomes persistent and things frequently feel like they’re about to spiral, it’s time to look at what could be going on through the process of therapy.

 You have unrealistic expectations of yourself.